1armani/de-zoomcamp/7_project/README.md

 dbt is also used for creating the transformations needed for the visualizations.
 A view is created in a staging phase containing only the _PushEvents_ (a Push Event contains one or more commits), and a final table containing the commit count per user is materialized in the deployment phase.

-The visualization dashboard is one page Looker Studio report with 2 widgets.
+The visualization dashboard is a Google Looker Studio report with 2 widgets.

 # Reproduce the project